Our Heritage projects explore the archaeology, built heritage and social history of Sherwood Forest

 The Veiled Landscape

-The Veiled Landscape project is helping to better understand the archaeology of Sherwood through LiDAR.
+The Veiled Landscape project helped to better understand the archaeology of Sherwood through LiDAR.
 LiDAR stands for light detecting and ranging and is a technique that uses laser scans of an area to create 3D models.
 The 3D models when combined with maps and aerial photography can help archaeologists to better spot potential archaeological features.

 Find out more about The Veiled Landscape.